wallarm/product-documentation/docs/latest/about-wallarm-waf/api-discovery.md

 ## API Discovery debugging

-To get and analyze the API Discovery logs, you can use the standard utility **journalctl** inside the instance with the installed WAF node:
+To get and analyze the API Discovery logs, you can use the standard utility **journalctl** inside the instance with the installed Wallarm node:

 ```bash
 journalctl -u wallarm-appstructure